Upstate Pullet Chain

 Can cockerels / roosters be used as the show bird in the regional shows?

-No. All show birds in the Midlands Region shows must be pullets / hens.
+No. All show birds in the Upstate Region shows must be pullets / hens.
 However, shows outside of our region may have different rules.
 If you attend a show outside of our region be sure to check with them on the rules they have set.

 Will our birds have to be blood tested?

 In South Carolina, you cannot legally bring a chicken to any type of public setting where it could potentially come in contact with birds from other farms unless it has been blood tested (and banded) for pullorum within 90 days of that event.
 Your 4-H Agent will arrange a time to blood test your birds as needed.
 Blood testing is generally done near the end of August.
+Blood testing will also be available at most every show.

 How much space will I need in the coop?